twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 Our controller has two instance variables:

 * `@IBOutlet weak var messagesView: MessagesView!`: our only view.
 * `var pair: Pair?`: the current model.
 We need to hold onto this temporarily while we're waiting for user input in order to do the `ViewAction + Pair -> Pair` transformation.
-This value may also change if we're performing a `ViewAction` that is not intended to produce a message but only alter the `ViewState` directly (e.g. `ViewState.promptNew -> ViewState.translationNew`).
+This value may also change if we're performing a `ViewAction` that is not intended to produce an `MSMessage` but only alter the `ViewState` directly (e.g. `ViewState.promptNew -> ViewState.translationNew`).

 ### Entry Point